Starting as a dental hygienist

 Joining a practice

 Established practices will have already built up a reputation and are generating turnover.
 When buying into an established practice you will need to pay for things like goodwill.
-Goodwill is what you pay for the company’s reputation and future profits.
-Calculate if you can recoup the buy-in within a reasonable period of time.
+Goodwill is what you pay for the reputation the owners of the practice have built up and for future profits.

 Taking over a practice